0xPolygonMiden/miden-base/docs/architecture/notes.md

 Each note has an associated script that defines the conditions under which it can be consumed.
 Because the script is executed in the context of a specific account, it may invoke that account’s functions, enabling complex operations beyond simple asset transfers.
 The Miden VM’s Turing completeness allows for arbitrary logic, making note scripts highly versatile.

-Every note script is represented as a commitment to underlying code—via a unique hash or a Miden program MAST root.
+The code in note scripts, more specifically each procedure, can be expressed as a unique MAST root.
+Like account code functions.
 This ensures that any changes to the script are detectable, preserving trust.
-Scripts are accompanied by inputs defined at note creation.
-Additionally, executors can provide optional “note args” before execution, granting flexibility in how the script is run.

 ### Inputs